mfvfontes/blog/_posts/2017-03-14-What-Really-Matters.md

 > Sometimes life is going to hit you in the head with a brick.
 Don't lose faith. – Steve Jobs

 I was never too close to my father.
 He practically spent his whole life working from 6AM to 8PM everyday and the only time that I could see him was on Sundays.
 And even then, he wanted to rest to get ready for the next week.
-Therefore, our relationship was not as close it should be, since he could not be present.
+Therefore, our relationship was not as close as it should be, since he could not be present.
 This was true till a few years ago when he got unemployed.
 He started spending a lot of time at home, but I was already 18 years old and the attention that I needed was far less than when I was a child.

 Eventually he started working again, but his job required a lot of effort from him.
 When he arrived home everyday he coughed a lot, but since he had been a smoker for a long time and this was usual, there was nothing to fear.
 Things got worse overtime and he decided to go to the hospital where he had a CT scan.
 At that time I got a little confused about him having a CT scan, instead of a regular X-Ray, but I didn't question myself too much.
 Some days passed till the day when I arrived from school and my mother told me he was heavily ill.